NVIDIA/NeMo-Curator/docs/user-guide/cpuvsgpu.rst

   * Domain Classification
   * Quality Classification
-  * AEGIS and FineTune-Guard Safety Models
+  * AEGIS and Instruction-Data-Guard Safety Models
   * FineWeb Educational Content Classification

 GPU modules store the ``DocumentDataset`` using a ``cudf`` backend instead of a ``pandas`` one.